 - Hijri New Year

-- Mawlid al-Nabi al-Sharif – the Prophet’s birthday
+- Mawlid al-Nabi al-Sharif โ the Prophet’s birthday

 These dates move forward roughly ten days each year compared to the Gregorian calendar.
 Actual dates are not confirmed until the moon is sighted, and the Government may move the actual dates that the public holiday is observed.
 These are the predicted dates for the coming year:

-The UAE also celebrates:
+The UAE also celebrates/observes:

 - New Year’s Day on 1 January

-- Commemoration Day on 1 December
+- Commemoration Day on 30 November

 - National Day on 2-3 December

-You can find our complete guide to public & religious holidays in Abu Dhabi here
+You can find our complete guide to public & religious holidays in Abu Dhabi here.

 Ramadan in Abu Dhabi

-It’s important to observe each year when the Holy Month of Ramadan – the 9th month on the Hijri calendar will occur (the start date changes by approximately ten days on the Gregorian calendar each year).
+It’s important to observe each year when the Holy Month of Ramadan โ the 9th month on the Hijri calendar will occur (the start date changes by approximately ten days on the Gregorian calendar each year).
 This period of deep religious reflection for Muslims is strictly observed.

 The most important thing to observe is fasting, with no eating in public allowed and no public displays of affection, ensuring the modest dress code is strictly followed.
 It can be a little confusing for visitors to know exactly what to expect.

-We wouldn’t advise against visiting at this time, but you will have quite a different experience, joining in with iftar (the evening breaking of the fast) and overnight festivities, including suhoor.
+We certainly wouldn’t advise against visiting at this time, but you will have quite a different experience, joining in with iftar (the evening breaking of the fast) and overnight festivities, including suhoor.

 You may also observe that many businesses and attractions are closed during the day and only open in the evening.
 If you are only in Abu Dhabi for a short stopover, you need to be conscious of this.
 However, daytime dining rules and opening hour restrictions have changed in recent years.